Soviet citizenship law: 1940s regional citizenship laws

 In February 1947, the USSR prohibited marriage between citizens of the USSR and aliens, but repealed that law in November 1953.
 In March 1948, the USSR laid out procedures for Lithuanian, Latvian, and Estonian nationals living in Latin America to acquire Soviet citizenship.

 A 1954 citizenship decree that reinstated the 1931 citizenship regulations changed the outlines of who was a Soviet citizen by stating that all persons who have "long resided" in Soviet territory were Soviet citizens, including those persons who had been denied citizenship.

 Late changes

-Changes to the USSR's citizenship laws were also enacted by 1977 constitution and the December 1, 1978 law on citizenship.
+Changes to the USSR's citizenship laws were also enacted by 1977 constitution and the December 1, 1978 law on citizenship, with the latest change being in 1990.

+Post-Soviet citizenships

+After the dissolution of the Soviet Union in 1991, the following citizenship laws came into effect in the following post-Soviet states: